e

 Mad Forest is a three act play by English playwright Caryl Churchill which takes us on a journey shortly before, during and after the Romanian Revolution of 1989.

+It presents a kaleidoscopic and often surreal look at life under oppression and the painful difficulties of lasting change.
 The play focuses on the reactions of ordinary people to the sudden and dramatic events that unfolded in late December 1989, focusing in particular on two families, the Vladu family and the Antonescu family.

 THEATRE